ec-jrc/jrc-proofreading/README.md

 [![GitHub commit](https://img.shields.io/github/last-commit/ec-jrc/COVID-19)](https://github.com/ec-jrc/COVID-19/commits/master)

 ## Introduction
-ProofChem is a productivity macro in VBA to automatically detect all chemical formulae in Microsoft Word documents and automatically format each term with the correct subscripts, superscripts, and italics.
+ProofChem is a one-click macro in VBA to automatically detect all chemical formulae in Microsoft Word documents and automatically format each term with the correct subscripts, superscripts, and italics.
-The use-case scenario is that a document owner runs the macro as a final check that all chemical formulae in a manuscript are correctly formatted.
 See [this video](https://youtu.be/r5G0IRT8YlU) on YouTube for a short demo.

 ## Repo contents